Skip to main content

 A glass carboy fermenter filled with amber wort, active fermentation visible with bubbles rising and thick tan krausen foam on top, airlock bubbling, thermometer strip on the side showing 68°F, in a dimly lit basement corner

-• Don’t open fermenter!
+• Don’t open the fermenter to “check.”

 Temperature Control